chrisliebaer/salvage/README.md

-# WARNING: Work in progress!
-Very unstable, not ready for anything larger than a calculator.
+# Work in progress!
+I'm currently using salvage in production, and I am not aware of any issues other than the open issues.
+I don't know about bugs that could cause catastrophic failure but keep in mind that many configurations might not have been tested.
+Salvage itself does currently not issue any volume deletion commands, so complete data loss is not possible.
-Also, there aren't really any crane implementations yet, other than the one I use for my own infrastructure.
+Also, there aren't really any crane implementations yet, other than the one I use for my own infrastructure, which you can find below in the crane section.

 ![Salvage Logo](https://raw.githubusercontent.com/chrisliebaer/salvage/master/logo.png)